arie-piscator/7-x-features/README.md

 - Fluent String Operations.
 - Stub Customization.
+- Value Object Casting.

 ## Usage

-All features are discovered in unit tests.
+Some features are discovered in unit tests.
 Run the tests by executing `php artisan test`.